realA10001986/Time-Circuits-Display/README.md

 The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
 The power-up default is selected in the Config Portal.

-Since the hardware only has one audio channel, the beep is suppressed whenever other sounds are played-back.
+For technical reasons, the beep is suppressed whenever other sounds are played-back.

 ## Night mode